jrp2014/convolution/README.md

 # convolution
-Experiments in convolution in haskell
+##Experiments in convolution in haskell

+The starting point for this experiment is https://www.blaenkdenum.com/posts/naive-convolution-in-haskell/ from 2013.
+The performance results are, however, very different: the naive approach is fastest.
+Note that the `stream-fusion` package is no longer available.

 ```